RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: IPv6 firewalling.
 Originally, Asuswrt would allow any IPv6 traffic to be forwarded to your LAN devices.
 This new option (enabled by default) will prevent traffic forwarding to LAN devices.
-You can enable the firewall, and define inbound rules as well on the new Firewall -> IPv6 Firewall page.
+You can also create firewall rules to allow inbound traffic to specific hosts.
+The firewall configuration can be accessed through the "Firewall -> IPv6 Firewall" page.
    - CHANGED: Upgraded OpenVPN to 2.3.2
    - CHANGED: Implemented IPTraffic support in DualWAN - Load balanced mode (Experimental builds)